kartik-v/yii2-checkbox-x/README.md

 - Disabled and readonly checkbox input support.
 - Size of the entire plugin (JS and CSS) is less than 2KB when minified and gzipped.
 Its about 6KB when minified without gzipping (about 3KB for the JS and 3KB for the CSS).

-### Demo
+### Docs & Demo
-You can see detailed [documentation and examples](http://demos.krajee.com/checkbox-x) on usage of the extension.
+You can see detailed [docs and demos](http://demos.krajee.com/checkbox-x) and the API [code documentation](https://docs.krajee.com/kartik-checkbox-checkboxx) on usage of the extension.

 ### Release Changes
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-checkbox-x/blob/master/CHANGE.md) for details on changes to various releases.